the-james-burton/the-turbine/README.md

 I believe a main concern with this design is security.
 To secure the connections to elasticsearch, I would most likely put ApiMan or similar over the top.
 To secure the rabbitMQ webstomp connections I am not so sure.
 I need to do more research.
 However it is very easy to stop using rabbitMQ as websocket broker and use the native spring support instead.

+## Do I need anything installed?

+Yes, this is intended to be considered as an _enterprise_ app and it expects a number of services to be available on the host machine

+### Elasticsearch 2.3.2

+This DOES need to be 2.3.2 because of [#17483](https://github.com/elastic/elasticsearch/issues/17483) affecting 2.3.1.

+0. Copy the contents of the [elasticsearch.yml](https://github.com/the-james-burton/the-turbine/blob/master/turbine-condenser/src/main/resources/elk/elasticsearch.yml) file into your elasticsearch.yml file to make sure that CORS support is enabled correctly to allow [atacama](https://github.com/the-james-burton/atacama) to connect.
+0. **COMING SOON** Install the [search-guard-sll](https://github.com/floragunncom/search-guard-ssl) elasticsearch plugin to enable SSL (https) on your elasticsearch server.
+You can do this thus...
+`bin/plugin install com.floragunn/search-guard-ssl/2.3.2.9`

+### Kibana 4.5.0

+It is not strictly necessary to install Kibana, but it will let you view the results without needing to get my atacama project running.

+### RabbitMQ 3.6.x

+Will also work with RabbitMQ 3.5.x and maybe lower versions too.
+Development is continuing with RabbitMQ 3.6.x so I advise you to use the same.

+0. Install the [web-stomp](https://www.rabbitmq.com/web-stomp.html) RabbitMQ plugin to enable support for Stomp over Websockets within rabbitMQ.
+You can do this by running the following command:`bin/rabbitmq-plugins enable rabbitmq_web_stomp`
+0. Configure CORS support in RabbitMQ by running the following command: `./rabbitmqctl set_permissions -p /localhost guest ".*" ".*" ".*"`
+0. Copy the [rabbitmq.config](https://github.com/the-james-burton/the-turbine/blob/master/turbine-condenser/src/main/resources/rabbit/rabbitmq.config), [certificate.crt](https://github.com/the-james-burton/the-turbine/blob/master/turbine-condenser/src/main/resources/security/certificate.key) and [certificate.key](https://github.com/the-james-burton/the-turbine/blob/master/turbine-condenser/src/main/resources/security/certificate.key) files and the into a `etc/rabbitmq` directory inside your RabbitMQ install dir (or merge the contents).
+This may need to go somewhere else for you depending on how you installed RabbitMQ - check your RabbitMQ logs as they will tell you where it looked for the `rabbitmq.config` file.
+You could generate your own certificates instead, if you wanted to.

 ## How do I use it?

 The only way at present to get it up and running is to clone this repo, build it then run it in eclipse using the provided launch configurations.
 Make sure you have java 8, maven, rabbitMQ (with the webstomp plugin), elasticsearch and kibana installed then run something like the following...